 The expected learning outcomes for the course will be assessed through Inquizitive and application assignments, papers/projects, and exams.
 Grades are based on the quality of the work that has been given, not the existence of a submission.
 This means that grades are earned based on proof of proficiency in the major concepts.

 Grading: 1,000 Possible Earned Points

-Course Agreement (5 extra credit points)

-Syllabus Quiz (15 extra credit points)
+Course Participation Agreement (10 extra credit points) Syllabus Quiz (30 extra credit points)

-Course Evaluation (5 extra credit points)